yingliu1206/Fraud-detection-In-Health-Care/README.md

-## Project Objectives
+## Project Background
-Provider fraud is one of the most significant challenges facing Medicare today.
-According to government statistics, Medicare spending has increased dramatically due to fraudulent claims.
-Healthcare fraud often involves organized crime, with networks of providers, physicians, and beneficiaries collaborating to submit fraudulent claims.

-Through rigorous analysis of Medicare data, numerous physicians engaging in fraudulent activities have been identified.
-They frequently use ambiguous diagnosis codes to justify the most expensive procedures and drugs.
-Insurance companies are particularly vulnerable to these practices.
-Consequently, they have raised insurance premiums, making healthcare increasingly expensive.

-Healthcare fraud and abuse take many forms.
-Common types of provider fraud include:
+Medicare provider fraud poses a critical threat to the sustainability of the Medicare system.
+Government reports indicate that fraudulent claims have significantly inflated Medicare spending.
+Often orchestrated by organized crime networks, these fraudulent activities involve collusion among providers, physicians, and beneficiaries to submit deceptive claims.

+Provider fraud manifests in various forms, including:

 a) Billing for services that were not provided.